 With your boiled eggs and bacon both chopped, all that’s left to do is toss all of your egg salad ingredients together.
 I start by mixing together the wet ingredients and seasonings to make my dressing: mayo, mustard, horseradish, fresh dill, chives, salt and pepper.
 I recommend using the real deal horseradish in a jar, rather than the sauce or seasoning powder.
 It adds a nice kick of flavor and subtle sweetness!

 Finally, add in the chopped eggs and bacon, then stir to coat.
 And that’s it!
 This egg salad with bacon is ready to serve immediately, or store for the week ahead.
 I like to serve this in a pita pocket or lettuce wrap, but it’s also delicious on a bun, as a sandwich, or with crackers!

-(You can use a knife, an egg slicer, or try this nifty hack from Food & Wine: place a wire backing rack on top of a large bowl, place a boiled egg on top of the baking rack, and press down on the egg with a small plate or the bottom of a bowl.
+- Once boiled, peel eggs and roughly chop.
+(You can use a knife, an egg slicer, or try this nifty hack from Food & Wine: place a wire baking rack on top of a large bowl, place a boiled egg on top of the baking rack, and press down on the egg with a small plate or the bottom of a bowl.
 Voila!
 Perfectly chopped eggs every time.)

 - Add all ingredients to a large bowl—except for chopped eggs and bacon—and mix well to combine, seasoning to taste.
 Once dressing is integrated, add in chopped eggs and optional bacon, stirring to coat.